VicaSelega/MCA-2023/week5.md

 # Task - Standards in Curation
 ### METADATA SCHEMA - what was included and what should have been included
+* The Updated [MEI](JS/Heatherfullscore(2).mei) file
-To reflect on what should have been included for further metadata, see following list:
+* To reflect on what should have been included for further metadata, see the following list:

 Information about music-specific genres for musical objects
 Vocabulary: Popular music sh 85088865